Lecture 1 MWF 2:30 - 3:20, GHC 4401, Justin Frye, Dilsun Kaynar, Margaret Reid-Miller.

 The programming assignment must be submitted online using Autolab if the submission link is active.
 Otherwise, you should alert the instructors and your TA that the link is not active and that you need to submit your work.
 The written assignment must be scanned and sent as an attachment to your TA before the due date.
 However, we can only allow you to do this one time during the semester.

 You must immediately seek medical treatment and receive an official medical excuse.
 You must also contact the instructors prior to the exam or as soon as possible.
-If you can produce that we can make arrangements to give you a makeup test.
+In this case, once we see the excuse, we can make arrangements to give you a makeup test.
 Otherwise, we will be unable to make any exceptions.

 You must immediately contact one of the instructors of the course.
 They will be able to assist you in dealing with the situation.

-If you are attending lectures and doing homeworks, you must be well prepared.
+If you are attending lectures and doing homeworks, you are well prepared.
 All you need to do is to review all lectures and class assignments.
 We also regularly offer help sessions before the exam.
 Plan to attend one of them.

 Unfortunately, in a large class like ours, we cannot make exceptions.
 The best way to avoid this situation is to talk to one of the instructors as soon as possible to find out what you need to do.
 Do not wait until the last few weeks of classes to discuss your performance.